 Once you enter grad school, attending class, studying and completing assignments will become key priorities — plan your schedule accordingly.

-- Think about what activities you can let go of to make time for school.
+- Think about what activities you can pause or let go of to make time for school.

 - Figure out how much time you need to spend on coursework and studying each week, then block out that time in your schedule.

-- Once you set that time aside, make sure people know it’s reserved for you alone.
+- Once you set that time aside, make sure people know it’s reserved for your learning.
 This might mean heading to the local library or asking your family or roommate to refrain from interrupting you for a couple hours.

 8. TEACH YOURSELF NEW TRICKS